San Antonio Pedestrian Accident Attorney

 - Fractured wrists

 - Whiplash (neck and back strains)

 - Concussions (mild traumatic brain injuries)

-Texas requires vehicle owners to carry at least $30,000 in individual liability insurance, which frequently covers the treatment and lost wages necessary to compensate injured pedestrians for these recoverable conditions.
+Texas requires vehicle owners to carry at least $30,000 in individual liability insurance, which frequently covers the cost of treatment and lost wages necessary to compensate injured pedestrians for these recoverable conditions.
 However, catastrophic injuries frequently occur when high-speed vehicles hit San Antonio pedestrians.

 - Traumatic Brain Injuries (TBI) – High-speed pedestrian impacts often result in fractured skulls and fatal brain swelling.
-This may occur from the primary vehicle impact or secondary impact with the pavement.
+This may occur from the primary vehicle impact or the secondary impact with the pavement.
 Damage to the back of the head, where the brainstem controls vital life functions, often results in immediate fatalities.
 Many victims also suffer from comas, extreme cognitive disabilities, or vegetative states.

 - Severe Fractures & Amputations – Drunk or fearful drivers may not stop after striking pedestrians, which often results in serious run-over accidents.
 The force of the impact might also propel the pedestrian in front of another moving vehicle.
 These collisions frequently result in crushed legs or arms requiring life-saving amputations.
 Even when doctors can save the limbs, these crushing fractures may require multiple surgeries and result in extreme pain and infections.

-Experienced catastrophic pedestrian injury lawyers in San Antonio might help claimants and their families hold multiple parties liable after devastating traffic accidents.
+Experienced catastrophic pedestrian injury lawyers in San Antonio might also help claimants and their families hold multiple parties liable after devastating traffic accidents.

 San Antonio Pedestrian Accident FAQs